 Websites designed with Readers in Mind:

-E-Reader News Today – site for Kindle FREE books and daily deals that include top authors to debut ones and all genres
+E-Reader News Today – site for Kindle FREE books and daily deals from top selling to debut authors of all genres

 GoodReads – for books, reviews, and author giveaways of all genres